Only the Lonely (The Motels song): Music video

 The music video for "Only the Lonely" was directed by Australian filmmaker Russell Mulcahy.
 Martha Davis stars in the vintage-style video as a socialite who is frequenting the bar at a posh hotel.
 Eventually, a once solitary Davis becomes overwhelmed by the jubilation of an increasingly unstable crowd.
 The video earned the award "Best Performance in a Music Video" at the American Music Awards.

+Critical reception

+In the UK, Geoff Barton of Sounds praised "Only the Lonely" as a "beautifully crafted song, ebbing, flowing, elegiac and containing a supremely sensuous performance from vocalist Martha Davis".